16 June 1903 (Vienna) - 23 April 1965 (Seattle)

 Ch túng = túng [of the eye]

 Is this parallelism a sign that the two languages are related?
 Not likely.
 But is it merely a coincidence?
 Also not likely, since the same relation can be cited from other languages as well.
-It is instead an intrinsic semantic tendency, something that is likely to occur in any one language because all languages tend to work the same way.
+It is instead an intrinsic semantic tendency, something that is likely to occur in a language because languages tend to work the same way.

 The revealing of these semantic links, and their validation through the occurrence of the same links in other languages, makes the character series rational, and it makes Chinese as a whole amenable to rational procedures: one more of the world's languages, and not something from another planet.
 Something human.
 Just this insight was a major advance over the way in which Chinese had previously been understood, even by foreigners who, in some workaday sense, were fluent in Chinese.
-It gave one a sense of understanding the deep structure of the language, or of the human mind as such.
-Knowledge of these links it gave Reifler's teaching an assurance which his natural vividness of manner then underscored.
+It gave one a sense of understanding the deep structure of the language, and it gave Reifler's teaching an assurance which his natural vividness of manner then underscored.
 The combination made him a great success in Shanghai.

-The rise of Hitler had challenged Reifler's belief in religious tolerance and assimilation, and at this time, far from his Viennese roots, he returned to his Jewish roots, by resuming his childhood studies of Hebrew with Reverend Mendel Brown, the rabbi of the Shanghai Sephardic Synagogue, Ohel Rachel.
-Reverend Brown had been called from London to this post in 1932, and his family had followed shortly after.
+The rise of Hitler had challenged Reifler's belief in religious tolerance and assimilation, and at this time he returned to his Jewish roots, by resuming his childhood studies of Hebrew with Reverend Mendel Brown, the rabbi of the Shanghai Sephardic Synagogue, Ohel Rachel.
+Reverend Brown had been called from London to this post in 1932, his family following shortly after.
 His path crossed Reifler's in 1936.
-His daughter Henrietta Brown, later to be his wife, recalls:
+His daughter Henrietta Brown recalls Reifler at this point:

 Wishing to become more fluent, he joined my father's Sunday School class.
 He did not remain long in the class, as he found himself far ahead, but my father and he became good friends.
 After several years of study, Erwin became as expert in Hebrew as in Chinese.